bmac/ember-data-sails-adapter/README.md

 #### SailsSocketAdapter

 The `SailsSocketAdapter` uses Sails's [websocket support](http://sailsjs.org/#!documentation/sockets) to find, create and delete records.
-This has the benifit of automatically subscribing to the Sails' `update`, `create` and `delete` events for for the model.
+This has the benefit of automatically subscribing to the Sails' `update`, `create` and `delete` events for for the model.
 To enable these events with Blueprint controllers in Sails v0.10 you will need to set the `autosubscribe` property on your Model.
 The adapter will add or update records in the store when a Sails emits an `updated`, `created` or `destroyed` event.

 ```javascript
 App.ApplicationAdapter = DS.SailsSocketAdapter.extend({